secondtruth/startmin/README.md

 This template is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).
 It makes use of the [FontAwesome](http://fontawesome.io/) icons created by [Dave Gandy](https://twitter.com/davegandy).

-Many thanks to the creator of and the snippet contributors at [Bootsnipp](http://bootsnipp.com/).
+Many thanks to the snippet contributors at [Bootsnipp](http://bootsnipp.com/).

+Contributions by Ed Preston (@epreston) and others.
+Thank You!

 ## Copyright and License